-25 HOBOs were successfully retrieved from October 2018.
-Two instruments from the initial deployment were vandalized and unrecoverable, mainstem deployment sites near Maple Creek.
+26 HOBOs were successfully retrieved from October 2019.
+One instrument from the initial deployment was vandalized and unrecoverable, the HOBO in Widow White Creek.

 Data

 HOBO temperature loggers were set to collect temperature measurements every 30 minutes.
 These instruments were calibrated to manufacturer's specifications prior to deployment.
 Although there are many different types and manufacturers of continuous temperature recording technology, NCRWQCB offered 27 HOBOs that had previously been used free of charge.
 Data were downloaded off of each individual HOBO and processed with the proprietary HOBOware software by Onset.
 For each site, a visual (graph) report summary was created, and MRA provided both raw and trimmed data summaries in .csv format in Microsoft Excel spreadsheets.
 Plots of the raw data, grouped by geographic location and mainstem/tributary are presented in the MRA Data Summary Appendix.